josephresearch/LCD_Network/README.md

 This repository contains simulation scripts and data for the folowing preprint:

 **Daniel Tan, Dilimulati Aierken, Pablo L. Garcia, and Jerelle A. Joseph.
-"Biomolecular condensate microstructure couples molecular and mesoscale properties". bioRxiv (2025)**
+"Biomolecular condensate microstructure is invariant to sequence-encoded molecular and macroscopic properties".
+Soft Matter (2025)**

 ## Simulation Description